jingedawang/AIConsciousnessWatch/Report-en.md

 | **P-2 Self-Awareness** | Whether the system can distinguish "self" from "non-self" in representations and maintain a cross-temporal, updatable self-model. |
 | **P-3 Ethics & Intentionality** | Whether the system can form genuine intentional states based on values and goals and make decisions conforming to ethical norms accordingly. |

-#### Level 2: Computational Neuroscience Level — The Computational Basis of Consciousness
+#### Level 2: Neuroscience Level — The Computational Foundations of Consciousness

 **Core Question:** Do this AI's architecture and information processing workflows embody computational principles similar to the neural correlates of consciousness (NCC) in humans?